 Laser 128 compatibility

 Early reviews in 1986 found the Laser 128 ran most of the major Apple II titles.
 Compatibility ranged from 85 to 95 percent, and some titles would load and run but the graphics were glitchy.
 Some publications counted the program glitchiness as a success, some as a failure.
 But the competing Franklin Ace 2000 series, which was also Apple compatible, only worked with about 50% of the titles on the market.

 Franklin had copied the Apple ROMs and operating system, which resulted in a famous lawsuit from Apple, which Franklin lost.
 The Ace 2000 was a clean-room design, and sported poor compatibility as a result.
-Vtech licensed the same Basic ROM from Microsoft that Apple did, performed a Compaq-style clean room implementation of the rest of the system ROM, and shipped the computer without an operating system.
+Vtech licensed the same Basic ROM from Microsoft that Apple did.
+Reserving the right to do that was Microsoft’s custom, so there was nothing underhanded there.
+Vtech then performed a Compaq-style clean room implementation of the rest of the system ROM, and shipped the computer without an operating system.
 This allowed Vtech to beat Franklin compatibility-wise and prevented Apple from keeping the machine from the market.
-Many Apple programs relied in the Basic ROM, so having the routines all at the same addresses ensured they could run.
+Many Apple programs relied on the Basic ROM, so having the routines all at the same addresses ensured they could run.

 The Laser 128 wasn’t 100% compatible, but the various Apple models weren’t quite 100% compatible with each other either.